FOR IMMEDIATE RELEASE

 Save energy in the kitchen.

-Ø Consider replacing your refrigerator with an ENERGY STAR qualified model.
-Depending on the model year of your refrigerator, you could save up to $200 on your energy costs annually.
+Consider replacing your refrigerator with an ENERGY STAR qualified model.
+Depending on the model year of your refrigerator.
+For you could save up to $200 on your energy costs annually.

-Ø Get style, performance and savings through advanced features that enable ENERGY STAR qualified refrigerators to use 20 percent less energy than conventional models.
+In addition, get style, performance and savings.
+All through advanced features that enable ENERGY STAR qualified refrigerators.
+Especially to use 20 percent less energy than conventional models.

 Your viewpoint on the topic is very outright and convincing.
 Pretty solid tips.
 Good stuff.green living